ameliaemahizer/OnlineBookSubscription/README.md

 # OnlineBookSubscription
 IST 412 Project<br>

-**To access our first use case, go to HomePageView under the OnlineBookClub and go to the main method at the bottom.**
+**To access our first use case, go to HomePageView under the OnlineBookClub and go to the main method at the bottom.** <br>
-**The first use case allows users (Reader, Author, or Book Reviewer) to log in and access the book club's homepage.
-They can search for a book using a selected filter based on book title, author, genre, or price.**
+The first use case allows users (Reader, Author, or Book Reviewer) to log in and access the book club's homepage.
+They can search for a book using a selected filter based on book title, author, genre, or price. <be>

+**Filter by Title: try searching Harry Potter or "and"** **Filter by Author: try searching Jane or Rowling or king** **Filter by Price: try searching for 8.99 or 20** **Filter by Genre: try searching for Romance, Fiction, or Fantasy**

 ## Login Usernames, Passwords, and UniqueIDs
 ### For Reader: